locationtech-labs/geopyspark/docs/guides/rdd.rst

 ~~~~~~~~~

 Of the two different RDD classes, ``RasterRDD`` has the least number of ways
-to be intialized.
+to be initialized.
 There are just two: through reading GeoTiffs from the local
 file system, ``S3``, or ``HDFS``; or from an existing PySpark RDD.

 From GeoTiffs